caideyipi9/learnSRP/README.md

 **(3) Shadows' optimization such as Cascades and Bias**

-See the engineering notes for details.
+See the Note for details.